8K HDR Playback Using Spin Digital’s Media Player

 - HDR static metadata: Color volume, MaxFALL, MaxCLL

-The decoder decompresses the HEVC stream and passes the decoded video frames together with the metadata to the video renderer.
+The decoder decompresses the bitstream and passes the decoded video frames together with the metadata to the video renderer.
 The video renderer produces the final rendered frame that is sent over the digital AV interface to the display.
 In addition, in a PC-based system, the video rendering engine has to perform composition with other graphical sources.
 Figure 1 illustrates the flow chain of a typical software media player with a GPU-based renderer.

 Figure 1: Flow chain of an 8K media player for HDR with GPU rendering